Daniël de Ridder: International career

 Ever-present in the qualification games of the Netherlands U-21 team along with Klaas-Jan Huntelaar, De Ridder entered the finals as the most experienced member of the Netherlands' U-21 squad with 18 caps.
 He scored the decisive goal in the match against Italy which ensured qualification for the semifinals.
 The Netherlands went on to win the UEFA U-21 Championship 2006.

 In 2007 De Ridder was called up by Jong Oranje coach Foppe de Haan to be part of his squad for the 2007 UEFA European Under-21 Football Championship held in the Netherlands.
 De Ridder participated in their first round group match against Israel (1–0 win) and after the match against Portugal (2–1 win) they secured a semifinal spot and qualification for the 2008 Summer Olympics.
 In the semifinals against England (1–1, 13–12 after 32 penalty kicks) De Ridder scored and missed one of the penalty kicks.
 In the final against Serbia (4–1), De Ridder provided the pass from which Otman Bakkal made it 1–0.
 In the second half De Ridder created the opportunity for Ryan Babel to put the Netherlands 2–0 up, and in the 87th minute Luigi Bruins scored a tap-in from a De Ridder move to make it 4–1.
 The Netherlands won the UEFA U-21 Championship 2007.

+Post-playing career

+After retiring from football in 2015, De Ridder worked as a sports analyst for NOS and ESPN.
+He also holds a university law degree.
+In January 2024, he returned to AFC Ajax for a specialized management traineeship designed for former players.

+In April 2026, De Ridder was appointed as a technical manager at Ajax, assisting technical director Jordi Cruijff.
+His role focuses on integrating technical football decisions with legal and business structures.
+His duties include managing players on loan, preparing player transfers, and helping establish the club's top sports department.